franocisgar/Hackintosh-AsRock-B460MPro4/README_EN.md

 EFI version:OpenCore 0.6.1+
 MB:ASRock B460M Pro 4
 CPU:Intel Core I5 10400 or I9 10900ES(QTB1)
+GPU:AMD Radeon RX5500XT Disguised as Radeon Pro W5500x
-GPU:AMD Radeon RX5600XT Disguised as Radeon Pro W5700x
+AMD Radeon RX5600XT Disguised as Radeon Pro W5700x

 Please modify platforminfo yourself
 If you are not using Navi core graphics, please use the version with No Navi EFI
 Please modify the GUI skin of the startup interface